intel/rohd/doc/tutorials/chapter_8/01_interface.md

 ## Counter Module Interface

 Let us see how we can change the `ROHD` module to `Counter` interface.
-First, we can create a enum `CounterDirection` that have tags of `inward`, `outwards` and `misc`.
+First, we can create a enum `CounterDirection` that have tags of `inward`, `outward` and `misc`.
 You can think of this as what is the category you want to group your ports.
-This category can be reuse between modules. `inwards` port group all inputs port, `outwards` group all outputs port and `misc` group all miscellanous port such as `clk`.
+This category can be reuse between modules. `inward` port group all inputs port, `outward` group all outputs port and `misc` group all miscellanous port such as `clk`.

 Then, we can create our interface `CounterInterface` that extends from parents `Interface<TagType>`.
 The `TagType` is the enum that we create earlier.
 Let create the getters to all ports for `Counter` to allows us to send signals to the interface.